joebrew/tb_mortality/README.md

 To combine the different direct sources into one "wide" dataset, run `make_wide.R`.
 This generates `combined_data.csv` the main dataset used for the entire analysis.

-### Reproducing charts, tables, and statistics

-The `visualizations.Rmd` file contains the code for different charts, tables, and statistical tests used for the article.
-It also includes many items _not_ used for the article (ie, exploratory analysis, "sanity checks", etc.).

 ## Questions